SimformSolutionsPvtLtd/Kotlin-multiplatform-sample/README.md

 ### What is Kotlin Multiplatform (KMP)

-* Kotlin Multiplatform allows you share your business logic on multiple platforms like JavaScript, iOS, and native desktop applications and as a result reducing the amount of time required for development.
+* Kotlin Multiplatform allows you to share your business logic on multiple platforms like android, iOS and native desktop applications and as a result reducing the amount of time required for development.

 ### Now what is Kotlin Multiplatform Mobile (KMM) ?